 Port overrides ensure that users automatically have ports assigned for each resource and can connect to multiple resources of the same type (or different resource types with conflicting default ports) concurrently.

 Port Overrides Page of the Admin UI

 Port overrides are enabled by default.
-If they were disabled by your organization, you can turn them on in the Admin UI > Settings > Port Overrides section.
-You can specify port overrides for all resource types, including SSH servers and Kubernetes clusters.
+If they were disabled by your organization, you can turn them on from the Admin UI > Settings > Port Overrides page.

 Port overrides on Kubernetes clusters require updating the kubectl configuration in order to access the clusters successfully.

 - In the Admin UI, go to Settings > Port Overrides and specify the port override number for your Kubernetes cluster.